-603.7 Rigid duct penetrations.
-Duct system penetrations of walls, floors, ceilings and roofs and air transfer openings in such building components shall be protected as required by Section 607.
+- Section 607.
 Ducts in a private garage that penetrate a wall or ceiling that separates a dwelling from a private garage shall be continuous, shall be constructed of sheet steel having a thickness of not less than 0.0187 inch (0.4712 mm) (No. 26 gage) and shall not have openings into the garage.
-Fire and smoke dampers are not required in such ducts passing through the wall or ceiling separating a dwelling from a private garage except where required by Chapter 7 of the International Building Code.

-603.8 Underground ducts.
+Fire and smoke dampers are not required in such ducts passing through the wall or ceiling separating a dwelling from a private garage except where required by Chapter 7 of the International Building Code. - 603.8 Underground ducts.
 Ducts shall be approved for underground installation.
-Metallic ducts not having an approved protective coating shall be completely encased in not less than 2 inches (51 mm) of concrete.

-603.8.1 Slope.
-Ducts shall have a minimum slope of $\frac{1}{8}$ inch per foot (10.4 mm/m) to allow drainage to a point provided with access.

-603.8.2 Sealing.
-Ducts shall be sealed and secured prior to pouring the concrete encasement.

-603.8.3 Plastic ducts and fittings.
-Plastic ducts shall be constructed of PVC having a minimum pipe stiffness of 8 psi (55 kPa) at 5-percent deflection when tested in accordance with ASTM D 2412.
+Metallic ducts not having an approved protective coating shall be completely encased in not less than 2 inches (51 mm) of concrete. - 603.8.1 Slope.
+Ducts shall have a minimum slope of $\frac{1}{8}$ inch per foot (10.4 mm/m) to allow drainage to a point provided with access. - 603.8.2 Sealing.
+Ducts shall be sealed, secured and tested prior to concrete encasement or direct burial.
+Ducts shall be leak tested as required by Section C403 of the International Energy Conservation Code. - 603.8.3 Plastic ducts and fittings.
+Plastic ducts shall be constructed of PVC having a minimum pipe stiffness of 8 psi (55 kPa) at 5-percent deflection when tested in accordance with ASTM D2412.
 Plastic duct fittings shall be constructed of either PVC or high-density polyethylene.
 Plastic duct and fittings shall be utilized in underground installations only.
-The maximum design temperature for systems utilizing plastic duct and fittings shall be 150°F (66°C).

-603.9 Joints, seams and connections.
-All longitudinal and transverse joints, seams and connections in metallic and nonmetallic ducts shall be constructed as specified in SMACNA HVAC Duct Construction Standards-Metal and Flexible and NAIMA Fibrous Glass Duct Construction Standards.
-All joints, longitudinal and transverse seams and connections in ductwork shall be securely fastened and sealed with welds, gaskets, mastics (adhesives), mastic-plus-embedded-fabric systems, liquid sealants or tapes.
+The maximum design temperature for systems utilizing plastic duct and fittings shall be 150°F (66°C). - 603.9 Joints, seams and connections.
+Longitudinal and transverse joints, seams and connections in metallic and nonmetallic ducts shall be constructed as specified in SMACNA HVAC Duct Construction Standards-Metal and Flexible and NAIMA Fibrous Glass Duct Construction Standards.
+Joints, longitudinal and transverse seams and connections in ductwork shall be securely fastened and sealed with welds, gaskets, mastics (adhesives), mastic-plus-embedded-fabric systems, liquid sealants or tapes.
 Tapes and mastics used to seal fibrous glass ductwork shall be listed and labeled in accordance with UL 181A and shall be marked "181 A-P" for pressure-sensitive tape, "181 A-M" for mastic or "181 A-H" for heat-sensitive tape.
 Tapes and mastics used to seal metallic and flexible air ducts and flexible air connectors shall comply with UL 181B and shall be marked "181 B-FX" for pressure-sensitive tape or "181 B-M" for mastic.
 Duct connections to flanges of air distribution system equipment shall be sealed and mechanically fastened.
-Mechanical fasteners for use with flexible nonmetallic air ducts shall comply with UL 181B and shall be marked "181 B-C." Closure systems used to seal all ductwork shall be installed in accordance with the manufacturer's instructions.

-Exception: For ducts having a static pressure classification of less than 2 inches of water column (500 Pa), additional closure systems shall not be required for continuously welded joints and seams and locking-type joints and seams of other than the snap-lock and buttonlock types.
-603.10 Supports.
-Ducts shall be supported in accordance with SMACNA HVAC Duct Construction Standards-Metal and Flexible.
-Flexible and other factory-made ducts shall be supported in accordance with the manufacturer's instructions.
+Mechanical fasteners for use with flexible nonmetallic air ducts shall comply with UL 181B and shall be marked "181 B-C." Closure systems used to seal all ductwork shall be installed in accordance with the manufacturer's instructions. - Exception: For ducts having a static pressure classification of less than 2 inches of water column (500 Pa), additional closure systems shall not be required for continuously welded joints and seams and locking-type joints and seams.
+This exception shall not apply to snaplock and button-lock type joints and seams located outside of conditioned spaces.